powsybl/powsybl-open-rao/docs/input-data/specific-input-data/time-coupled-constraints.md

 This is a boolean to indicate if a generator can be started up from standstill.
 If no value is defined, value will be set to true, meaning that generator can be started up.

+## PST Constraints

+### Tap gradients

+A preventive PST can be restricted by **tap gradients** that limit its tap variation between two consecutive timestamps.
+These gradients can be defined upward and/or downward.

+Note that for this to work, the PST model must be set to APPROXIMATED_INTEGERS in the [raoParameters](https://powsybl.readthedocs.io/projects/openrao/en/stable/parameters.html)
+(see [DiscreetPstTapFiller](https://powsybl.readthedocs.io/projects/openrao/en/stable/algorithms/castor/linear-problem/discrete-pst-tap-filler.html) for more details).

 ## JSON API

 ### Generator constraints